Polaris (Marvel Comics): Decimation

 It was revealed that Polaris had lost her powers on M-Day, but had avoided telling her teammates.
 When confronted by Valerie Cooper, who has knowledge of her power loss, Polaris claimed that her power loss is psychological and she believes she is preventing herself from using them.
 Polaris eventually was forced by circumstance to accept that her powers were gone and admit the fact to the rest of the team—whereupon all the other members of her squad, except her would-be-paramours Iceman and Havok, revealed to her that they had already guessed it.
 She then left the mansion with Havok to "search" for her lost powers, irrationally convinced they lay with an alien named Daap, a seeming twin to the deceased X-Statix member Doop, who she had seen on a recent mission in space.
 Daap soon crashed to Earth and kidnapped Polaris and the Leper Queen, the leader of the anti-mutant group known as the Sapien League.

 Horseman of Apocalypse

 Apocalypse took them both, restrained the Leper Queen, and forcibly transformed Polaris into the new Pestilence.
 Seemingly mind-wiped, she ingested viruses from the World Health Organization and was attempting to create a meta-plague.
-In the climactic battle between the X-Men, the Avengers, and Apocalypse, Wolverine discovered a choking Pestilence was Lorna.
+In the battle between the X-Men, the Avengers, and Apocalypse, Wolverine discovered Pestilence was Lorna.
 She was recovering in the X-Mansion when former Horsemen of Apocalypse Gambit and Sunfire returned to take her away.
 She arose and refused to go with them, but also decided to quit the X-Men.
 Polaris decided to leave that night to search for Apocalypse in Egypt.
 She went alone and was later hunted until Havok and the new Uncanny X-Men team saved her.
 Emma Frost has also noted that her powers seem to be "strange and mutating".